benediktrauscher/immersenet/README.md

 Interactions:
 * Move around the visualisation using WASD keys
+* Hold the left-mouse button and move the mouse to adjust the camera.
 * Gaze at a gene-box to display the gene name
 * Gaze at a red sphere to teleport to it
 * Press the space key to hide all edges.
 This facilitates selecting genes/spheres by gazing.
 Press the space key again to make edges reappear.